 One such event occurred in second grade when my son was sent home with a note from the principal that required signatures from both his parents as well as himself because of the “severity” of this incident.
 My assumption: guilty by association via stationary; my response: a tachycardic rhythm echoing in my cardiac chambers and disruptive peristalsis throbbing throughout my intestines.
 I could only imagine what could have transpired to cause the need for a SIGNED letter, from the principal no less.
 Regardless of what that event might be, I was primed for over-reaction.
 But in this case, let me warn you, it was shocking- Brace yourself: HE GAVE A KID A JELLYBEAN.
 You heard that right - a jellybean.
 Clearly I assumed I had read it incorrectly.
 Obviously this story proves otherwise.

 What happened was that another second-grader brought in some Bertie Bots jellybeans - you know, the ones from the Harry Potter series that have flavors like "boogers" and "earwax" and "vomit".
 Anyway, this kid handed out jellybeans to his classmates during lunch.
 Apparently, my son thought, “Why not?
 I'll take a jellybean!” and was subsequently handed a brown "dirt" flavored confection.
 (Full disclosure: a few months before this I had bought a box of these weird treats for my son and I to try.
-I actually picked the dirt jellybean, thinking there’s NO way it could actually taste like dirt.
-I don’t know how they know what soil tastes like or why they’d even care, but by golly that thing was a sticky, gooey slab of mud surrounded by what could only be described as a clay-encrusted shell.)
-Per my offspring’s report, he decided he didn’t want a dirt flavored jelly bean after all.
+I actually picked the dirt jellybean, thinking there’s NO way it would actually taste like dirt.
+I don’t know how anyone would know what soil tastes like or why they’d even care, but nonetheless that thing was a sticky, gooey slab of mud surrounded by what could only be described as a clay-encrusted shell.)
+Per my offspring’s report, he decided he didn’t want a jelly bean after all.
 So, the little hooligan decided to offer it to a lunch aid because, well, nobody ever offered the lunch aid anything and that might make her sad.
 She declined, unaware that it would have been a dirt-flavored assault on her taste buds.
 Then my son offered it to one of the other kids at the table, also without flavor disclosure.
 This kid took a nibble, spit it out, and carried on like he had ingested a tabasco-covered scorpion on a stick.
 So, when the aid came running over to address the fuss, she learned that this concoction could have been hers to chew, and she sent our little criminal straight to the principal, a woman whom we had come to know quite well over the first few years in elementary school.